The Gouffre Berger

 Plongée Speleo Cuves de Sassenages

-Since 2019, a new network named “l’Etoile Sardine”, located at the level of the large 27-meter waterfall at -900 m, is being explored.
-This is an earlier fossil network that already exceeds 3.5 Km.
+Since 2019, a new sector named “l’Etoile Sardine”, located at the level of the large 27-meter waterfall at -900 m, is being explored.
+This is an earlier fossil network that already exceeds 3.5 Km and continue.

-Since 1957, numerous expeditions have been made to cross successive siphons, leading to new progressions and “firsts” in secondary networks.
-To this day, the Berger’s junction with the Sassenage caves remains a dream come true for all cavers.
+Since 1957, numerous expeditions have been made to pass successive sumps, leading to new progressions and “firsts” in secondary system.
+To this day, the Berger’s junction with the Cuves de Sassenage remains a dream to behold for all cavers.

 The Berger is eternal.